corda/corda/docs/source/corda-configuration-file.rst

 :myLegalName: The legal identity of the node acts as a human readable alias to the node's public key and several demos use
     this to lookup the NodeInfo.

-:nearestCity: The location of the node as used to locate coordinates on the world map when running the network simulator
-    demo.
-See :doc:`network-simulator`.

 :keyStorePassword: The password to unlock the KeyStore file (``<workspace>/certificates/sslkeystore.jks``) containing the
     node certificate and private key.